 - Edgar remains the franchise's all-time leader in doubles, runs, RBI, walks, extra-base hits and games played.

 24 - Ken Griffey Jr.

 - Griffey, in his first year on the Baseball Writers' Association of America ballot, was named on 437 of 440 ballots by voting members of the BBWAA, setting a new record with 99.3% of the votes (since topped by Mariano Rivera and Derek Jeter) .

 42 - Jackie Robinson

-- In 1947, Jackie Robinson became the first African American man to play in the Major Leagues.
+- In 1947, Jackie Robinson became the first African-American to play in the Major Leagues.
 He played for Brooklyn Dodgers from 1947-56,

 - Jackie was inducted into the National Baseball Hall of Fame in 1962.
 His plaque reads: "Leading NL batter in 1949.
 Holds fielding mark for second baseman playing in 150 or more games with .992.
 Led NL in stolen bases in 1947 and 1949.
 Most Valuable Player in 1949.
 Lifetime batting average .311.
 Joint record holder for most double plays by second baseman, 137 in 1951.
 Led second baseman in double plays 1949-52."